Hearthstone has been at the forefront of preservation and interpretation of technology, history, and art in our community since 1986.

 Our Founders

 Our success at Hearthstone Historic House Museum could never have been accomplished without the vision of our founders - a vision that rivals that of Edison, Rodgers, Waters, and others who built Hearthstone.
-At a time when historic preservation was often ignored, our founders came together in 1986 and strove with Edisonian determination to make a difference.
+At a time when historic preservation was often ignored, these dedicated people came together in 1986 and strove with Edisonian determination to make a difference.
 We are eternally indebted to them.

 • Mary Crain